Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 ### Local vs global minima

 For now, I have assumed that the function we are minimizing has only one minimum, so if the optimization methods converge, they give a good result.
 Unfortunately, this is most often not the case.
 We want to reach the minimum with the lowest value, called the global minimum, but there are also many non-optimal minima, called local minima.
-There are many ways of avoiding local minima, but the most reliable method is starting at an initial set of parameters that are reasonable close to the global minimum.
+There are many ways of avoiding local minima, but the most reliable method is starting at an initial set of parameters that are reasonably close to the global minimum.
 Luckily, for parameter optimization, it is quite easy to tell visually how good a set of parameters are by plotting the resulting function together with the data points.
 This means a simple gui that lets you vary parameters and visually see how the function changes is good enough to avoid local minima, although it is a manual approach.

 ## Parameter optimization